Bimodal bilingualism: Bilingual language mode: Contact signing

 Because almost all members of the American Deaf community are to some extent bilingual in ASL and English, it is rare that a Deaf person will find themselves conversing with a person who is monolingual in ASL.
 Therefore, unless an American Deaf person is communicating with someone who is monolingual in English (the majority language), he or she can expect to be conversing in a "bilingual language mode".
 The result of this prolonged bilingual contact and mixing between a sign language and an oral language is known as contact sign.
 Deaf children and their parents communicated using several modalities, such as oral-aural and visual-gestural.
-The mixed use of ASL and spoken English in bilinguals is discussed in this article.
-It led to the contact signing.
-The author of the paper covered many contact sign approaches in complex layers of ASL and spoken English expressions.
+The mixed use of ASL and spoken English in bilinguals is discussed in this article, and led to contact signing.
 In the deaf community, contact signing is a common occurrence.
+The author covered many contact sign approaches in complex layers of ASL and spoken English expressions.

 Unlikelihood of large-scale language shift

 Language shift "occurs when speakers in a community give up speaking their language and take up the use of another in its place".
-ASL in particular, and sign languages in general, are undeniably influenced by their close contact with English or other oral languages, as evidenced by phenomena such as "loan signs" or lexicalized fingerspelling (the sign language equivalent of loanwords), and through the influence of Contact Sign.
+ASL in particular, and sign languages in general, are undeniably influenced by their close contact with English or other oral languages, as evidenced by phenomena such as "loan signs" or lexicalized fingerspelling (the sign language equivalent of loanwords), and through the influence of contact sign.
 However, due to the physical fact of deafness or hearing loss, deaf people generally cannot acquire and speak the majority language in the same way or with the same competency that the hearing population does.
 Simultaneously, Deaf people still often have a need or desire to learn some form of English in order to communicate with family members and the majority culture.
 Thus, Deaf communities and individuals, in contrast to many hearing bilingual communities and individuals, will tend to "remain bilingual throughout their lives and from generation to generation".

-Comprehension and Expression of Language
+Comprehension and expression of language

 Bimodal bilinguals are able to produce and perceive a spoken and a signed language simultaneously compared to those who are unimodal.
-Thus, these individuals are only able to perceive a spoken language at a given time and would not be able to process a signed language at the same time unless one is proficient in ASL.
-However, those who are able to produce and perceive a spoken and signed language simultaneously demonstrated a slower speech rate, decreased lexical richness, and lower syntactic complexity when compared to the results of the speech-only condition.
-In addition, ASL users rely more on pragmatic inferences and background context versus syntactic information.
+Unimodal bilinguals are only able to perceive a spoken language at a given time and would not be able to process a signed language at the same time.